drobertadams/GraphGen/README.md

 # Procedurally Generated Graphs

+## TODO

+Add label numbers in production LHS and RHS to help equate the different vertices, as well as identify new versus existing vertices.
+A production could look like: `A1 -> A2 ==> A1 -> A -> A2`.
+The `A` in the RHS is new and should appear between the two existing productions.
+This will require the following changes:

+- Ensure that Graph.search() only uses the text label.
+- Utilize the vertex number to help equate the LHS and RHS, and to identify new versus existing vertices.
+- Revise and/or create new Generator tests to use vertex numbers.

 ## Overview

 This Python program allows you to define and execute a _generative graph  grammar_.
 Its purpose is to programmatically generate a graph.